ABOUT ME • GENNARO “KRAVITZ” FILOSA

 In Christmas of 1968, I received my best gift, a Learn to Draw with Jon Gnagy box kit.
 As a self-taught artist, from there, my interest in illustration only grew.
 I would answer ads in TV Guide’s “Can You Draw This?,” attempting to sketch a pirate or a great dane in the hopes of getting noticed.
 I received my formal training in pattern-making for bespoke clothing (trousers as a specialty), but always knew I wanted to continue my vocation in visual arts.

-I’m inspired by the work of Jon Gnagy, Josef Albers, Yuko Shimizu (of Hello Kitty fame) and of the Pattern and Decoration Art Movement.
-My tools of choice include Sharpies and Crayola crayons.
+I’m inspired by the work of Josef Albers, Yuko Shimizu (of Hello Kitty fame) and of the Pattern and Decoration Art Movement.
+My tools of choice are Sharpies and Crayola crayons.

-I am VIRTIS-certifed by the Diocese of Brooklyn as a youth instructor (my focus and passions are in fine art, jazz singing, poetry and entertainment).
+I am VIRTUS-certifed by the Diocese of Brooklyn as a youth instructor.
+My focus and passions are in fine art, jazz singing, poetry and entertainment.

 In my spare time, I enjoy singing and playing the Hum-A-Zoo.